pytorch/xla/API_GUIDE.md

 t1 = tensors[1].to(device)
 ```

-The loaded tensors can be put on any available device.
+This lets you put the loaded tensors on any available device.

-Per the above note on moving XLA tensors to the CPU, care must be taken to
+Per the above note on moving XLA tensors to the CPU, care must be taken when
-preserve views.
-Instead of saving views it's recommended that you recreate them
+working with views.
+Instead of saving views it's recommended that you recreate
-after the tensors have been loaded and moved to their destination device.
+them after the tensors have been loaded and moved to their destination device(s).

-While XLA tensors can be saved directly it is not recommended to do so.
+Directly saving XLA tensors is possible but not recommended.
 XLA
 tensors are always loaded back to the device they were saved from, and if
 that device is unavailable the load will fail.
 PyTorchXLA, like all of PyTorch,
 is under active development and this behavior may change in the future.